KhoiManos/EliteBallKnowledge/README.md

 __So don't be an NPC and have a W Vibe Check on my peak project, so you don't gotta hellyante around the internet like a cooked mango 🥭 anymore!__

+The website is currently powered by RENDER for free.
+My free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+Check it out under https://eliteballknowledge.onrender.com

 __Have questions, ideas, or slang to add?
 Feel free to email me! :P__